paul-jean/code-dojo/20151208-min-stack/README.md

 ```

-- pop where the head is min, new min is an internal node:
+## pop where the head is min, new min is an internal node

 ```
 {1} -> {5} -> {3} -> {10} -> ||